 Products that support memory cards are rated for their ability to write data to storage.
 A product rated at a maximum write speed of 13x is equal to a Class 2 SDHC card’s minimum write speed (MRS).
 A product rated at 26x is equal to the Class 4 MRS, while Class 6 MRS equals a 40x rating.
 A speedier card will not make the device run faster.

 Before purchasing a 4G memory card, be sure it is supported by your device.
-SDHC readers (ports/slots) are backwards compatible, able to read standard SD cards; but products that only support standard SD will not be able to read SDHC cards.
+SDHC readers (ports/slots) are backward compatible, able to read standard SD cards; but products that only support standard SD will not be able to read SDHC cards.
 In some cases, firmware upgrades might be available from manufacturers.